Josh Arieh: Tournament history

 Arieh finished in third place for $2,500,000 in the 2004 World Series of Poker (WSOP) Main Event.
 He has a World Series of Poker title in Limit Texas hold 'em in 1999 and a 2nd-place finish at the 2000 World Series of Poker Pot Limit Omaha event to Johnny Chan.
 At the 2005 World Series of Poker, he won his second bracelet by defeating Chris Ferguson in a Pot Limit Omaha event.
 Arieh finished runner-up in the 2014 World Series of Poker $5,000 No Limit Hold'em - Eight Handed (Event #35).

 At 2021 World Series of Poker, Arieh won two bracelets to give him four for his career.
 He finished ahead of Phil Hellmuth to earn the WSOP Player of the Year honors.

 At the 2023 WSOP, Arieh won two bracelets in the $10,000 Limit Hold'em Championship Event and the $25,000 H.O.R.S.E.
 Event.

-As of 2023, Arieh is one of only three people to have finished 3rd place or better in the World Series of Poker Main Event, as well as finish 2nd place or better in the 2019 $50,000 buy-in The Poker Players Championship WSOP event.
-The only other two players to do so in both events, are Poker Hall of Famers: Scotty Nguyen, and Phil Hellmuth.
+As of 2023, Arieh is one of only four people to have finished 3rd place or better in the World Series of Poker Main Event, as well as finish 2nd place or better in the 2019 $50,000 buy-in The Poker Players Championship WSOP event.
+The other three players to do so in both events, are Poker Hall of Famers: Scotty Nguyen, Phil Hellmuth, and Michael Mizrahi, who won both at the 2025 World Series of Poker.

 Through the 2023 World Series of Poker, Arieh has won six World Series of Poker bracelets, won in three different decades, he has finished runner up in 3 different WSOP events, and he has made it to over 20 World Series of Poker final tables.

 In May 2006, he won the Calvin Ayre Wild Card Poker Tournament in San Jose for $500,000.

 Arieh has made two final tables on the World Poker Tour.
 He also has several other tournament victories and final table television appearances.